Jacob Cochran: Cochranites (aka "The Society of Free Brethren and Sisters")

 Cochran has been called a "John the Baptist" for Mormonism by Saco Valley historian G.T.
-Ridlon because so many Cochranites were among those who converted to Mormonism and moved west.
-Although the Cochranites practiced a type of "spiritual wifery" (see above) which sanctioned multiple female partners for each man in the group, their doctrines did not include the precept of "eternal marriage", and thus differed slightly from Utah Mormon polygamy.
+Ridlon because so many Cochranites were among those who converted to Mormonism and moved west, although the actual number of his followers that became Latter-day Saints is not verified and could not be more than a handful.
+Although the Cochranites practiced a type of "spiritual wifery" (see above) which sanctioned multiple female partners for each man in the group, their doctrines did not include the precept of "eternal marriage" and differed very significantly from the later practice of Mormon polygamy.

 Latter Day Saint historical sources indicate that Mormon missionaries were laboring successfully to make converts among Maine's Cochranites as early as 1832: at the Church conference held in Saco, Maine on August 21, 1835, at least seven of the newly ordained apostles were in attendance.
 John C. Bennett, a leading Mormon who was excommunicated, is credited with introducing the Cochranite term spiritual wifery to Mormonism.
-Bennett's version of the multiple female partners practice appears to have more closely resembled Jacob Cochran's doctrine than it did the precept of polygamy alleged to exist among the Latter Day Saints.
+Bennett's version of the multiple female partners practice appears to have more closely resembled Jacob Cochran's doctrine than it did the precept of plural marriage among the Latter Day Saints.